ascepanovic/fb-sport-quiz/README.md

 Node.js testing the express io and socket with friend.

 Before u run the app please do npm install in root directory

+Add mongodb support once when u have mongodb installed on your machine:
+* npm install mongodb
+* npm install mongoose